14th International Architecture Biennale Exhibition: “Office US”

 01/05/1985

-Construction Innovation, Interior ViewPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, SlideCharacteristics:Color, B&WOne B & W and one color photograph of the massive concrete piers, forming alcoves, arches and seats inside the Central Hall.
+Construction Innovation, Interior ViewPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, SlideCharacteristics:Color, B&WDigitizedPhotograph of the massive concrete piers, forming alcoves, arches and seats inside the Central Hall.
 Alternating repetion with positive space, centers and boundaries are clearly manifested on them.
-One of them was exhibited at ...
+One of them was exhibited at the 14th International Architecture Biennale Exhibition: “Office ...

 -